bvarnai/respository-installer/README.md

   installer.sh
 ```

-:memo: `.installer` directory is a "temp" directory used to store the configuration and other dependencies such as `jq`
+:memo: `.installer` directory is a "temp" directory used to store the configuration and other dependencies such as `jq` if any

 ### Configuration file

 The configuration file is called `projects.json` and it's downloaded using the `INSTALLER_CONFIG_URL` environment variable.
-It contains information about all your projects, including setup instructions.
+It contains information about all your `git` projects, including setup instructions.

 ```json
 {